Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 #### skipQueryParams

-Some HTTP requests migth have parameters with sensitive information.
+Some HTTP requests might have parameters with sensitive information.
 To get them out of your recordings, you can call to `skipQueryParams` with an array of strings where you specify the names of the query parameter you want to remove.